An empowering guide for students in STEMM that demystifies the process of securing undergraduate research experiences.

 "About this title" may belong to another edition of this title.

-Destination, rates & speedsSeller: ThriftBooks-Atlanta, AUSTELL, GA, U.S.A.
+Seller: ThriftBooks-Atlanta, AUSTELL, GA, U.S.A.

 Condition: New.
 Seller Inventory # 44811470-n

 Paperback.
 Condition: new.
 Paperback.
 An empowering guide for students in STEMM that demystifies the process of securing undergraduate research experiences.
 Conducting research is an important foundation for many undergraduates on STEMM career paths.
 But landing an extremely competitive research spot that is also an enriching experience involves knowing how to present yourself effectively and an awareness of your goals and expectations.
 In this book, an expert lab manager and a longtime principal investigator share their secrets for obtaining these coveted positions.
 Offering advice to students in a wide variety of STEMM fields at both research-intensive universities and primarily undergraduate institutions, Getting In helps students navigate the hidden curriculum of academia, unofficial rules that disproportionately affect first-generation college students and those from low-income backgrounds and communities historically underrepresented in science.
 The authors provide not only an overview of STEMM research and lab opportunities but also specific strategies for the entire application processincluding how to write emails that get noticed by busy professors, how to ask for a research position during office hours, and interview questions to prepare forso students can claim their place in research settings.
 With its emphasis on the many interpersonal and professional benefits of research experiences, Getting In equips all STEMM undergrads with the tools they need both to secure these valued positions and to develop habits that will build productive relationships with their future research mentors.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780226825410

 Condition: As New.
 Unread book in perfect condition.
 Seller Inventory # 44811470

-Quantity: 2 available
+Quantity: 6 available

 Seller: Kennys Bookshop and Art Galleries Ltd., Galway, GY, Ireland